Wasserstein Patch Prior for Image Superresolution: Numerical Results for Superresolution

 For this example, we choose $f$ to be a convolution with a $16\times 16$ Gaussian blur kernel with standard deviation $2$ and stride $4$ (without padding).
-After applying $f$, we add Gaussian noise $\eta\sim\mathcal N(0,0.02^2)$.
+After applying $f$, we add Gaussian noise $\eta\sim\mathcal N(0,0.01^2)$.
 Thus, the low resolution observation is an image of size $147\times147$.
 For the downsampling operator $A$ within the definition of the regularizer $R$, we choose a convolution with a $4\times 4$ Gaussian blur kernel with standard deviation $1$ and stride $2$ (without padding).
 Note that this downsampling operator was also used in \cite{HLPR2021}.
-Further, we set the number of scales $L=3$ and the weighting to $\lambda=50$.
-Since we cannot expect a useful reconstruction on the boundary, we crop the middle $520\times 520$ pixels from the reconstruction for evaluating the error measures.\\
+Further, we set the number of scales to $L=2$.
+Since we cannot expect a useful reconstruction close to the boundary, we crop the middle $520\times 520$ pixels from the reconstruction for evaluating the error measures.

 Further, we add a boundary of size $p=20$ as described in Section~\ref{sec_dist_diffs}.
 As initialization, we use the bicubic interpolation.
-The bicubic interpolation with magnification factor $4$ of an $147\times 147$ has size $588\times588$, but our initialization has size $640\times 640$.
+The bicubic interpolation with magnification factor $4$ of a $147\times 147$ image has size $588\times588$, but our initialization has size $640\times 640$.
 Hence, we set the boundary of our initialization to random noise uniformly distributed on $[0,1]$.\\

-We compare our results with the expected patch log likelihood (EPLL) prior, as proposed by Zoran and Weiss in \cite{ZW2011} and further investigated in \cite{PDDN2019}\footnote{We do not reimplement the EPLL algorithm.
-Instead we use the code of \cite{PDDN2019} available at \url{https://github.com/pshibby/fepll_public}.}.
-The idea of EPLL is to assume that the patch distribution can be approximated by a Gaussian mixture model.
-This GMM is estimated on some reference image(s).
-Once the GMM $p$ is estimated, the minimization problem